 • There could be hundreds of people applying for the same job as you, so no matter how great your application, there can be others who look as good as you on paper and interview.

 • You may be constrained by location, or the jobs on offer are well below your capability.
-Employers will know that as soon as the economy upturns you will be off for something better.
+As soon as the economy upturns, you will likely be offered something better.
 You can cite reasons why this job as marketing assistant is perfect for you, but if you have previously been a marketing manager, it will be hard to convince anyone that you are happy to take on a more junior role.

 • Keep the momentum going; don’t give up.
 Too often people tell me that they have done very little in a week, perhaps only a couple of hours of unfocused work.